Art Court Frontier #11

 納骨堂のように、わたしたちの記憶は深い海に沈殿する。水はわたしたちのイメージをかきうつす。

-This work in a petri dish looks like a sea, filled with a blue and glossy solid gel made of polyurethane.
+This work in a petri dish resembles a sea, filled with blue, glossy polyurethane gel.

-The gel in the small petri dish was served from the gel of the big petri dish.
+The gel in the small petri dish was taken from a larger one.

-Forms, such as mummified dogs, have already melted, with half remaining.
+Forms, such as mummified dogs, have already begun to melt, with only half remaining.

 Water has the property of dissolving objects.

-Our memories precipitate and lie in the depth of the sea, similar to a charnel house.
+Our memories precipitate and settle into the depths of the sea,

 Water transcribes our images.